benweet/stackedit/public/res/WELCOME.md

 ### Comments

 Usually, comments in Markdown are just standard HTML comments. <!-- like this -->
-**StackEdit** extends HTML comments in order to produce useful, highlighted comments in the preview but not in your exported documents. <!--- This is very useful for collecting feedback from other users in a collaborative document. -->
+**StackEdit** extends HTML comments in order to produce useful, highlighted comments in the preview but not in your exported documents. <!--- This is very useful for collecting feedback in a collaborative document. -->

 ### MathJax